-Sonsoles Rubio is Complaince Chief Officer in Iberdrola, S.A. since January 2013.
+Sonsoles Rubio is Internal Audit Director of the Iberdrola Group.
 Her professional career has been performed in the internal audit department of enterprises like Repsol YPF, S.A., Holcim (España), S.A.
-(1999-2008) and Iberdrola, S.A., company she joined in 2008 as Internal Audit Manager of Renewable Business in Iberdrola, S.A.
+(1999-2008) and Iberdrola, S.A., company she joined in 2008 as Internal Audit Manager of Renewable Business in Iberdrola Renovables, S.A. and later became Chief Compliance Officer.